Owez/yark/yark-api/README.md

 }
 ```

-This will return a simple creation message with the ID to refer to in the future to delete notes (to get notes just get the full video):
+This will return a simple creation message with the ID to refer to in the future to delete notes (to get notes [get](#get-archiveslugvideoid) the full video):

 ```json
 {